 Storm Window and Insulating Panel Campaign

-The Storm Window and Insulating Panel (SWIP) Campaign is a collaborative initiative sponsored by the U.S. Department of Energy (DOE) and managed by Pacific Northwest National Laboratory (PNNL) to accelerate the adoption of low-emissivity (low-e) storm windows and insulating window panels (sometimes called window inserts or secondary glazing)—delivering energy savings and comfort in residential and commercial buildings at a fraction of the cost of full window replacements.
+The Storm Window and Insulating Panel (SWIP) Campaign is a collaborative initiative sponsored by the U.S. Department of Energy (DOE) and managed by Pacific Northwest National Laboratory (PNNL) to accelerate the adoption of modern, high-performance storm windows and insulating window panels (sometimes called window inserts or secondary glazing) as well as other energy efficient window attachments—delivering energy savings and comfort in residential and commercial buildings at a fraction of the cost of full window replacement.
 The SWIP Campaign serves as a national platform and one-stop-shop for sharing information and recognizing successes of key stakeholders, including utilities, energy efficiency programs, weatherization organizations, home performance contractors, and others.

 Goals of the SWIP Campaign

 - Increase awareness, visibility, and build the body of knowledge

 - Help launch and promote new utility and energy efficiency programs

 - Establish a national platform for sharing information and best practices